You have a big idea, truckloads of ambition, and dreams of a thriving Rhode LLC, and you’re mentally prepared to make it happen.

 Now for the main event: the Articles of Organization.
 Here’s your opportunity to get your LLC officially on record and authorized to conduct business in Rhode Island.

-Considering how crucial this document is to your LLC formation process, it’s brevity and simplicity may come as a surprise.
+Considering how crucial this document is to your LLC formation process, its brevity and simplicity may come as a surprise.
 And you can further streamline the process by gathering all the necessary information beforehand.
 Here’s what the form requires:

 - The LLC name

-- Resident agent name and office address
+- Registered agent name and office address

 - The LLC’s tax classification (partnership, corporation, or disregarded)